Doctor of Physical Therapy (DPT)

 The College of St. Scholastica Department of Physical Therapy does not discriminate on the basis of race, color, religion, sex, national origin, ancestry, age, marital status, sexual orientation, disability, or unfavorable discharge from military service.
 Inquiries or complaints related to discrimination should be brought to the attention of the Vice President for Human Resources.

 - BA/BS degree from a regionally accredited college or university.

 - Cumulative OR most recent 64 credit GPA of 3.0.
 The College will consider whichever is higher: cumulative GPA or most recent 64 credit GPA, as calculated by PTCAS.

-- Prerequisite GPA of 3.0.
-The prerequisite GPA is calculated separately using the highest grade received in required prerequisite courses.
+- The prerequisite GPA is calculated separately using the highest grade received in required prerequisite courses.

 - Observation hours: While no specific number of observation hours is required, applicants are expected to have researched the profession sufficiently to demonstrate that they are making a career choice based on a sound understanding of the role of the PT.
+Observing in two or more practice settings and/or patient populations is preferred.
 Verified observations must be completed post-high school and entered into PTCAS.

 Note: Meeting minimum entrance requirements does not guarantee admission.
 Exceptions to minimum criteria may be made at the discretion of the admissions committee.